evagalle/evagalle/README.md

 - 👀 I’m interested in epigenetics, especially histone modifications
 - 🌱 I’m currently learning Python coding
 - 💞️ I’m looking to collaborate on epigenetic profiling of muscle adaptations to exercise
-- 📫 How to reach me: eva.galle@hest.ethz.ch
+- 📫 How to reach me: evagalle.eg@gmail.com

 <!---
 evagalle/evagalle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.